abhishekarya1/Hash-Define-myNotes/content/java/env.md

 ## About

-Java is both a programming language and a platform.
+Java is both a programming language and a platform (because of the JVM that other transpiled languages like Kotlin and Scala runs on).

 Created by James Gosling in 1995 at Sun Microsystems (now subsidiary of Oracle Corp).
 Java 1.0 released in 1996.
 Originally named "Greentalk", later "Oak" and later Java.